An ode to the power of music, set by Handel

 To that end, Handel deployed a battalion of strings, winds (flutes, oboes, and bassoons), brass (trumpets and horns), and percussion, reinforced by an expanded continuo group including both organ and harpsichord.
 The first course of Alexander’s Feast is an instrumental Ouverture that neatly encapsulates the ode’s changeable moods: a majestic introduction characterized by snappy martial rhythms in the French manner is followed by an exuberant Allegro in fugal style and a gentler, more introspective Andante.
 The tenor salutes the “happy, happy, happy pair,” Alexander and Thais, in a florid, energetic solo that segues into a love duet with the soprano, their voices weaving garlands of euphonious thirds.
 After Timotheus alludes to Alexander’s divine parentage (Jove is said to have impregnated his mother, Olympia, disguised as a dragon), the chorus pays a resounding tribute to the “present deity” in their midst, and the soprano evokes the monarch’s earth-shaking power in cascades of bravura passagework.

 An abrupt modulation from D major to F major announces a rollicking bass aria and a three-part men’s drinking song in praise of wine, the “soldier’s pleasure,” punctuated with mock-heroic horn calls.
 Alexander’s vainglorious daydreams give way to “soft pity” as soprano and chorus reflect on the fate of mighty Darius, “fallen from his high estate” and “deserted at his utmost need by those his former bounty fed.”
 (The new key of E-flat major was associated with tenderness and devotion.)
-Alexander’s thoughts turn from war to love in a lilting alto arioso accompanied by obbligato violin, and the message that honor is “but an empty bubble” is driven home in the tenor’s ensuing da capo aria in A minor.
-The First Part of the ode culminates in a jubilant paean to music and love, as the “vanquished victor,” emitting a succession of helpless sighs, lets his heavy head loll upon Thais’s breast.
+Alexander’s thoughts turn from war to love in a lilting soprano arioso accompanied by obbligato cello, and the message that honor is “but an empty bubble” is driven home in the soprano’s ensuing da capo aria, in the “feminine” key of A minor.
+Part 1 of the ode culminates in a jubilant paean to music and love, as the “vanquished victor,” emitting a succession of helpless sighs, lets his heavy head loll upon Thais’s breast.

 The premiere of Alexander’s Feast took place on February 19, 1736, in the Theatre Royal, Covent Garden.
 According to the London Daily Post, “Never was upon the like Occasion so numerous and splendid an Audience at any Theatre in London, there being at least 1300 Persons present.”
 Since the ode was too short to fill an entire evening, Handel fleshed the program out with shorter works, including a concerto for organ, the instrument traditionally associated with Cecilia.
 Newburgh Hamilton did his part by writing a short lyric for a new final chorus.
 In the preface to the word-book distributed at the first performance, the librettist expressed his admiration for Handel, “whose Compositions have long shewn, that they can conquer even the most obstinate Partiality, and inspire Life into the most senseless words.
 If this Entertainment can, in the least degree, give Satisfaction to the real Judges of Poetry or Musick, I shall think myself happy in having promoted it; being persuaded, that it is next to an Improbability, to offer the World any thing in those Arts more perfect, than the united Labours and utmost efforts of a Dryden and a Handel.”